 The aircraft crashed in a river about 35 miles (56 km) north of Palembang while en route between Jakarta and Singapore.

 All seven crew members and 97 passengers were killed.
-The ensuing investigation was not able to identify any technical problem that would explain the accident.

 Wikipedia entry for flight 185